wp-plugins/fb-viral-downloader/readme.txt

 = 1.3 =
 * Fixed share count issue.
 Facebook profile link of recently shared users are shown in admin.

+= 1.4 =
+* Fixed conflict with other facebook widget.
+* Added filter `fb_viral_downloader_html` to customize the download link.
+* Unique class added to each download link for styling.

 ==Upgrade Notice==

 =1.0.1=